The Local Offer is the place to find information on funding arrangements including:

 More information about the various funding elements for early years settings can be found on the Department for Education website.

-You can also read about entitlement to free childcare on the Department for Education web pages.
+You can also read about entitlement to funded childcare on the Department for Education web pages.

 Read also our summary of pupil premium funding streams and the pupil premium plus guide on the PAC-UK website.